radareorg/radare2-book/debugger/memory_maps.md

     0x00007fffd25f9000 # 0x00007fffd25fb000 - usr     8K s r-x [vdso] [vdso] ; map.vdso_.r_x
     0xffffffffff600000 # 0xffffffffff601000 - usr     4K s r-x [vsyscall] [vsyscall] ; map.vsyscall_.r_x

+For those of you who prefer a more visual way, you can use `dm=` to see the memory maps using an ASCII-art bars.
+This will be handy when you want to see how these maps are located in the memory.

+If you want to know the memory-map you are currently in, use `dm.`:

+    [0x7f133f022fb0]> dm.
+    0x00007f947eed9000 # 0x00007f947eefe000 * usr   148K s r-x /usr/lib/ld-2.27.so /usr/lib/ld-2.27.so ; map.usr_lib_ld_2.27.so.r_x

 Using `dmm` we can "List modules (libraries, binaries loaded in memory)", this is quite a handy command to see which modules were loaded.

     [0x7fa80a19dfb0]> dmm
     0x55ca23a4a000 /tmp/helloworld
     0x7fa80a19d000 /usr/lib/ld-2.27.so

+> Note that the output of `dm` subcommands, and `dmm` specifically, might be different in various systems and different binaries.

 We can see that along with our `helloworld` binary itself, another library was loaded which is `ld-2.27.so`.
 We don't see `libc` yet and this is because radare2 breaks before `libc` is loaded to memory.
 Let's use `dcu` (**d**ebug **c**ontinue **u**ntil) to execute our program until the entry point of the program, which radare flags as `entry0`.